CMSgov/bcda-static-site/_pages/bcda-data.md

   </tbody>
 </table>

-BCDA updates partially adjudicated claims data daily and adjudicated claims data weekly.
-Data is not shared on a patient-by-patient basis.

 ## Partially adjudicated claims data

 REACH ACOs can access claims that aren’t fully processed or approved yet. **This reduces the time to access Parts A and B claims data to 2-4 days after submission.**